2001 Canadian Grand Prix: Warm-up

-The drivers took to the track on Sunday morning for a half an hour warm-up session to fine tune their cars in warm and clear conditions.
-Panis ran faster than he had done during the weekend with the session's fastest lap of one minute and 18.512 seconds.
-Coulthard was the faster of the two McLarens in second and his teammate Häkkinen set the fifth fastest-time after the team rebuilt his car overnight.
-They were separated by Zonta and Irvine in third and fourth places.
-Schumacher was the sixth-fastest driver in the time sheets and concentrated on assessing two versions of front wings for his vehicle and car set-up for the race.
+On race morning, teams had a half-hour warm-up session to fine-tune their cars for the race in warm and sunny conditions.
+Panis ran faster than he had done during the weekend, setting the session's fastest lap of 1:18.512 seconds.
+Coulthard was the faster of the two McLarens in second and his teammate Häkkinen came fifth after the team rebuilt his car overnight.
+They were separated by Zonta and Irvine in third and fourth.
+Schumacher was sixth-fastest and concentrated on assessing two versions of front wings for his Ferrari and car set-up for the race.
+The top six drivers were separated by 0.15 seconds.
+Although warm-up was generally devoid of incident, Häkkinen braked too late for turn one and ran across the gravel trap but avoided hitting the tyre barrier.